chrisg2/snaptest-dotnet/docs/CreatingAndUpdatingSnapshots.md

 ## Automatically creating missing snapshots

-Run tests with the `SNAPTEST_CREATE_MISSING_SNAPSHOTS` environment variable set to any non-blank value to automatically create any snapshots that are missing.
-Snapshots will be created with the actual values which are passed in to the snapshot match operations that are performed by the test run.
+Any snapshot that does not already exist will be created by a test run while the `SNAPTEST_CREATE_MISSING_SNAPSHOTS` environment variable is set to any non-blank value.
+Each snapshot will be created with the actual value which is passed in to the snapshot match operation performed during the test run.

-For example:
+For example, if the snapshot for the `Can_use_simple_Assert_constraint` does not already exist:

 ```shell
 jonas@DTP001:~/src/snaptest-dotnet/examples$ SNAPTEST_CREATE_MISSING_SNAPSHOTS=yes dotnet test --filter Can_use_simple_Assert_constraint